ubuntu / debian

 set tabstop=2 shiftwidth=2 expandtab

-Convert existing tabs to spaces by :retab
+Convert existing tabs to spaces by :retab (once the above settings are added).

 Set different tab width for a specific filetype: